 Brake Caliper Replacement DIY

 You may have a seized brake caliper if you hear a wheel’s squealing or metallic rubbing noise.
-Most calipers size because the caliper guide pins rust to lack of lubrification or the piston size due to rust build-up.
-This guide provides instructions on how to replace a brake caliper on a vehicle.
+Most calipers are size because the caliper guide pins rust due to lack of lubrification or the piston size due to rust build-up.
+This guide provides instructions on replacing a brake caliper on a vehicle.

 This guide is based on a 2006 Honda Ridgeline, but the procedure is the same for most makes and models.
 Note that the brake calibers vary between makes and are not interchangeable.